Cogo, Equatorial Guinea

 A few meters from the port that is currently being renovated is the uninhabitable Island of Evele.
 Most of the population, especially the coastal population heavily rely on subsistence fishing and the Muni estuary was a major source of income as it was the gateway for passengers traveling to neighboring Gabon.

 There is a large monument to Manuel Iradier who was the first European settler in 1874.

-Cogo is the home town of internationally recognized doctor and political activist, Wenceslao Mansogo.
+Kogo is the home town of internationally recognized doctor and political activist, Wenceslao Mansogo.

-Chromosome 6, a 1997 novel by writer Robin Cook, takes place in Cogo.
+Chromosome 6, a 1997 novel by writer Robin Cook, takes place in Kogo.